 Bonaparte (2008) reports, “The topology suggests that the early Cretaceous mammal from Patagonia, Vincelestes, is nested within a clade comprising ‘other Gondwanan mammals’, separated from Laurasian taxa.
 It is proposed that the tribosphenic condition may have developed first amongst taxa on Pangea, before the separation of Laurasia and Gondwana.”

 Wikipedia reports, “Although not the direct ancestor of therians, Vincelestes is important because it gives us an idea of what the ancestor of both placental and marsupial mammals might have looked like, and also gives an indication of when these mammals may have originated.”

 Digimorph reports, “The species highlighted here, Vincelestes neuquenianus, is the sister lineage of therians. the cheek teeth of Vincelestes have a “reversed triangle” occlusal pattern that closely approximates the fully tribosphenic pattern of therians, an innovation that enables them to process food more thoroughly.”

 the hyperenlarged canines and short rostrum.
-Derived from a sister to Eomaia, the basalmost eutherian, Vincelestes was basal to Nandinia and all living carnivores.
+Derived from a sister to Eomaia, the basalmost therian, Vincelestes was a sister to Oxyaena, not far from saber-toothed Thylacosmilus.
 Molars were not carnassial in shape, but able to process by cutting and grinding.
 Nine individuals are known.

 Bonaparte JF 1986.
 Sobre Mesungulatum houusayi y nuevos mamíferos Cretácicos de Patagonia, Argentina [On Mesungulatum houssayi and new Cretaceous mammals from Patagonia, Argentina].
 Actas del IV Congreso Argentino de Paleontología y Biostratigrafía 2:48-61.